 Balata A rare rubber from Brazil

-Information is provided at the Barbican Gallery about this, as they provide a free map of the exhibition.
-The handout gives a good explanation of the artist’s link with this Rubber.
-In short, it involves a process managed by Darlindo Jose De Oliveira Pinto, who exclusively only supplies to limited places and people.
+The manufacturing process is managed by Darlindo Jose De Oliveira Pinto, who exclusively supplies to limited places and people.
 This Artist is one of them.

 Displays move onto hanging shelves of these little textile objects and the hats, diverse colours.